coatyio/coaty-js/docs/man/sensor-things-guide.md

 with `registeredSensorContainers()`.
 You can find a sensor satisfying a predicate by `findSensor()`.

-Once a Sensor is registered, it is advertised (unless skipSensorAdvertise is set in controller options).
-The controller also starts to listen for Discover and Query events for this Sensor (unless ignoreSensorDiscoverEvents or ignoreSensorQueryEvents options are set in controller options).
+Once a Sensor is registered, it is advertised (unless `skipSensorAdvertise` is set in controller options).
+The controller also starts to listen for Discover and Query events for this Sensor (unless `ignoreSensorDiscoverEvents` or `ignoreSensorQueryEvents` options are set in controller options).
 You can always unregister a Sensor with `unregisterSensor(sensorId: Uuid)` method.
-This will send a Deadvertise event unless skipSensorDeadvertise option is set under controller options.
+This will send a Deadvertise event unless `skipSensorDeadvertise` option is set under controller options.
 When a Sensor is unregistered, it is no longer resolved or retrieved.

+Once a sensor is registered, you can choose to automatically sample sensor data from its `SensorIo` and publish observations.

-You can also publish observations for registered Sensors.
+You can also publish observations manually for registered Sensors.
 You can decide to channel the observations with `publishChanneledObservation` or advertise them with `publishAdvertisedObservation`.
-The controller will use the Io interface for the Sensor to read the value of the sensor and create an Observation object with that.
+For each invocation, the controller will use the `SensorIo` interface of the sensor to read its current value and create an Observation object with that.

 ### Thing Observer Controller